 - Researchers can gain recognition in their field of study by sharing their research and selling replicas of their setups

-Other than the Selling replicas of experimental setups or software testbeds, there are various options through which researchers can generate revenue by publishing Research papers.
+Other than the selling replicas of experimental setups or software testbeds, there are various options through which researchers can generate revenue by publishing Research papers.
 I have discussed all those possibilities in my blog post on

 12 Easy Hacks to Earn Money by Publishing a Research Paper Please visit the blog posts for further details.